Ollie-spoon/flax-dae/README.md

 This repository contains a Flax-based Denoising Autoencoder, designed as an initial test to remove low-frequency noise from noisy multi-exponential decay data.
 The data originates from NMR CPMG T2 relaxometry signals, which are used to assess fluid levels in patients with chronic kidney disease (CKD).

+NOTE: THIS REPOSITORY CONTAINS ACTIVE RESEARCH, IT IS NOT FULLY COMMENTED AND THERE ARE PARTS OF IT THAT ARE OBJECTIVELY DISGUSTING.
+HOWEVER, I WOULD POINT OUT THAT BATCH GENERATION, TRAINING, AND TESTING ARE ALL ENTIRELY JIT COMPILED AND VMAPPED WHERE APPROPRIATE.

+Did you know that there's a JIT compatible wavelet library [CR-Wavelet](https://github.com/carnotresearch/cr-wavelets).!

+Also at this point the model has gone through the following iterations
+1. Autoencoder
+2. Variational Autoencoder
+3. Convolutional Neural Network + Small MLP
+4. Convolutional Variational Autoencoder
+5. U-Net

 ## Project Overview

 In my current research at the **Cima Lab** in the **MIT Koch Institute**, we aim to improve the processing of NMR data for more accurate fluid level identification in CKD patients.
-This specific project focuses on using a Denoising Autoencoder (DAE) to clean noisy exponential decay signals, allowing for more accurate analysis and diagnosis.
+This specific project focuses on using ML models to clean noisy exponential decay signals, allowing for more accurate analysis and diagnosis.

 This repository implements a modified version of the **Variational Autoencoder** example found in the [Flax documentation](https://github.com/google/flax/tree/main/examples/vae).